phmhung25dseu/Segment_Customer_Analysis_SuperStore_Company_E_commerce/README.md

 _**+ Result**_
 ![image](https://github.com/user-attachments/assets/41f9923f-f043-41ea-bd11-cf873a8a91a0)

-_**🔍 Key Observations**_
+## Key Observations and Revenue Insights

-_**📉 Strategic Contrast to Customer Count**_
+### Strategic Contrast to Customer Count

-•	While Champions are only ~18% of customers, they bring in 61% of the revenue.
+- While "Champions" make up only about 18% of customers, they contribute approximately 61% of total revenue.

-•	Segments like Hibernating (18.6% of customers) only account for 4% of spending, confirming that not all customer segments are equally valuable.
+- Segments like "Hibernating" (18.6% of customers) account for only 4% of revenue, demonstrating that customer count does not equate to value.

-•	High-potential segments (e.g., Potential Loyalists, Promising) are underperforming in revenue and may need nudging to unlock growth.
+- High-potential segments such as "Potential Loyalists" and "Promising" are underperforming in terms of revenue, indicating a need for activation strategies to unlock their growth potential.

+---

-_**✅ Strategic Recommendations**_
+## Strategic Recommendations

-•	Double down on Champions with VIP experiences, loyalty programs, and retention efforts.
+- Prioritize "Champions" by offering VIP experiences, loyalty programs, and other retention-focused efforts.

-•	Rescue high-spending "At Risk" and "Cannot Lose Them" customers with win-back campaigns—these are proven high-value clients.
+- Focus win-back campaigns on high-value but declining segments like "At Risk" and "Cannot Lose Them" to recover proven contributors.

-•	Develop "Potential Loyalists" and "Promising" segments through targeted promotions or early loyalty rewards.
+- Nurture "Potential Loyalists" and "Promising" customers with targeted promotions and early loyalty incentives to encourage long-term retention.

-•	Deprioritize or automate engagement for Lost/New/Low-contributing segments, unless cost-effective.
+- Consider deprioritizing or automating engagement for segments such as "Lost", "New", or other low-contributing groups—unless specific strategies prove cost-effective.

-_**5. Segmentation by Frequency**_
+### 5. Segmentation by Frequency
 _**+ Code**_
 ```python
 # Calculate the average frequency of purchases for each segment